South Korea says detained Korean workers released from Georgia facility before flight home

 Following a meeting with U.S. Secretary of State Marco Rubio in Washington, South Korean Foreign Minister Cho Hyun said Wednesday that U.S. officials have agreed to allow the workers detained in Georgia to later return to finish their work at the site.
 He added that the countries agreed to set up a joint working group for discussions on creating a new visa category to make it easier for South Korean companies to send their staff to work in the United States.

-Before leaving for the U.S. on Monday, Cho told lawmakers that more South Korean workers in the U.S. could be vulnerable to future crackdowns if the visa issue isn’t resolved, but said Seoul does not yet have an estimate of how many might be at risk.
+Before leaving for the U.S. on Monday, Cho said more South Korean workers in the U.S. could be vulnerable to future crackdowns if the visa issue isn’t resolved, but said Seoul does not yet have an estimate of how many might be at risk.

+The State Department then announced on Thursday that Rubio's number 2, Deputy Secretary of State Christopher Landau would visit Seoul this weekend as part of the three-nation Asia-Pacific trip that will also include Papua New Guinea and the Marshall Islands.

 The Georgia battery plant is one of more than 20 major industrial sites that South Korean companies are currently building in the United States.
 They include other battery factories in Georgia and several other states, a semiconductor plant in Texas, and a shipbuilding project in Philadelphia, a sector Trump has frequently highlighted in relation to South Korea.